-In part two of a five-part series concentrating on the Software-as-a-Service (SaaS) model we look at the issues facing CFOs of a modern software delivery enterprise.
+In part two of a three-part series concentrating on the Software-as-a-Service (SaaS) model we look at the issues facing CFOs of a modern software delivery enterprise.

 In the last decade cloud computing has transformed how software is purchased, delivered, and consumed.